joelwking/time-bandits/README.md

 World Wide Technology's Network Solutions Team meeting is in August 2017 and is attended by network engineers from Sales, Business Development, IT and Professional Services.

-My talk is titled, _Learn To Think Like A Computer Scientist_, the goal is to introduce network engineers to the development of algorithms necessary to effectively interface with a device API.
+My presentation (18 minute TED talk format) is titled, _Learn To Think Like A Computer Scientist_, the goal is to introduce network engineers to the development of algorithms necessary to effectively interface with a device API.
+The slide deck is available on Slideshare [learn-to-think-like-a-computer-scientist](https://www.slideshare.net/joelwking/learn-to-think-like-a-computer-scientist).

 To demonstrate a real-world use case, we have the following requirement.